 No matter what you want from a vacation, Australia can offer it to you.
-With exciting cities and their iconic landmarks, to beautiful golden sand beaches that stretch as far as the eye can see, to cute and friendly wildlife (at least most of it is), it’s a place that will capture yours and your children’s imagination.
+With exciting cities and their iconic landmarks, to beautiful golden sand beaches that stretch as far as the eye can see, to cute and friendly wildlife (at least most of it is), it is a place that will capture yours and your children’s imagination.

-Meet Aussie Animals at Taronga Zoo
+- Meet Aussie Animals at Taronga Zoo

-Stand up Paddle Boarding at Bondi Beach
+- Stand up Paddle Boarding at Bondi Beach

-Brave the Bridge Climb!
+- Brave the Bridge Climb

-Head to the ArtVo Trick Museum
+- Head to the ArtVo Trick Museum

 Sometimes museums might raise an eyebrow with your kids, perhaps even a yawn.
 Not this one though!
 The ArtVo Trick Museum follows on from similar museums in Asia where you can be at the centre of a scene such as fighting a kangaroo, holding a lion by its chain, or walking across a rickety bridge.
-Be sure to take your camera as you’ll get some epic photos.
+Be sure to take your camera as you will get some epic photos.

-Take a walk in the Royal Botanic Gardens of Victoria
+- Take a Walk in the Royal Botanic Gardens of Victoria

 Open during daylight hours, the Royal Botanic Gardens of Victoria are a wonderful place to escape the hustle and bustle of the city.
 With thousands of species of plants, trees, and birds, it is sure to capture the imagination of kids of all ages.
 The Ian Potter Foundation Children’s Garden is an interactive section of the garden especially for kids.

-Admire the views from the Eureka Skydeck
+- Admire the Views From the Eureka Skydeck

 With sunshine and blue skies around for most of the year, you can plan weather-dependent activities with your family with little fear of them being rained off in the capital of Queensland.

-Cuddle a koala at Lone Pine Koala Sanctuary
+- Cuddle a Koala at Lone Pine Koala Sanctuary

 Looking for a family-friendly way to enjoy the city’s nightlife scene?
 Not as weird as it sounds!
 Head to Eat Street Northshore for the Aussie take on the Asian night market.
 Not only is the food delicious, but the atmosphere is pretty great too!

 - Ride Australia’s Best Rollercoaster

 Adventure Land is a theme park and water park all rolled into one.
 It boasts rides of different sizes and degrees of terrifying so that all of the family will be kept happy.
-The Abyss has been voted the best rollercoaster in Australia, so why not test your bravery with a ride on that?!
+The Abyss has been voted the best rollercoaster in Australia, so why not test your bravery with a ride on that?

-Explore Rottnest Island and Meet Resident Quokkas
+- Explore Rottnest Island and Meet Resident Quokkas